DataSpell 2024.3 Help

 Enable the Database Tools and SQL plugin

 This functionality relies on the Database Tools and SQL plugin, which is bundled and enabled in DataSpell by default.
-If the relevant features aren't available, make sure that you didn't disable the plugin.
+If the relevant features are not available, make sure that you did not disable the plugin.

 2. Open the Installed tab, find the Database Tools and SQL plugin, and select the checkbox next to the plugin name.